skienzmatishun/rippreport/content/p/congressional-catalyst/index.md

   category_score: 0
   rank: 10
-summary: Ahead of the March 3rd congressional primary election, we detail how the Catalyst machine handpicked Bill Hightower to seize power in Washington.
+summary: Ahead of the March 3rd congressional primary election, we detail how the CATALYST handpicked Bill Hightower to seize power in Washington.
 Corrupt judges and shady insiders operate this political group like a criminal enterprise to line their own pockets.
 South Alabama voters must reject Hightower to prevent backroom political bosses from hijacking our constitutional rights.